core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A CoAP server that supports KUDOS should make available the well-known KUDOS resource defined in {{well-known-kudos}}.
 The presence of such a resource (e.g. by querying well-known/core) can indicate to clients that this server supports KUDOS.

-For the server-initiated version, this can happen if the client uses NSTART > 1 and one of the requests results to be a KUDOS trigger.
+In the reverse message flow, this can happen if the client uses NSTART > 1 and one of the requests results to be a KUDOS trigger.
 While the other requests would be server later by the server (after KUDOS) is done.

 In particular, it is especially convenient for the handling of failure events concerning the JRC node in 6TiSCH networks (see {{sec-current-methods}}).
 That is, among its intrinsic advantages compared to the procedure defined in {{Section B.2 of RFC8613}}, KUDOS preserves the same ID Context value, when establishing a new OSCORE Security Context.